yane07/World-Happiness-Report/README.md

 # World-Happiness-Report
 The data I am using is secondary data.
-This research aims to identify the factors that influence the World Happiness Report using multiple linear regression with the Python programming language.
+This research aims to identify the factors that influence the World Happiness using multiple linear regression with the Python programming language.
 The variables I selected are:

 Y: Happiness